vimoutliner/vimoutliner/doc/vo_readme.txt

 How do I demote a headline?
     In command mode, >>
-    In insert mode at start of the line, press the Tab key In insert mode within the headline, Ctrl+T
+    In insert mode at start of the line, press the Tab key In insert mode within the headline, CTRL-T

 How do I promote a headline?
     In command mode, <<
-    In insert mode at start of the line, press the Backspace key In insert mode within the headline, Ctrl+D
+    In insert mode at start of the line, press the Backspace key In insert mode within the headline, CTRL-D

 How do I promote or demote several consecutive headlines?
     Highlight the lines with the V command